 Refusal of Treatment — Patients are responsible for the consequences if they refuse recommended treatment or do not follow the practitioner's instructions.

 Hospital Charges — Patients are responsible for ensuring the financial obligations of their care are fulfilled as promptly as possible.

 Hospital Rules and Regulations — Patients are responsible for following rules and regulations affecting patient care and conduct.

-Respect and Consideration — Patients are responsible for considerate behavior toward other patients, visitors and hospital personnel and for respect of their individual rights and property.
+Respect and Consideration — Patients are responsible for considerate behavior toward other patients, visitors and hospital personnel, and to respect the rights and property of those individuals.